Compare any two graphics cards:

 OpenGL Version OpenGL 4.6 OpenGL 4.6

-Memory Bandwidth: Bandwidth is the max amount of information (counted in megabytes per second) that can be moved over the external memory interface within a second.
-It's worked out by multiplying the interface width by its memory clock speed.
-In the case of DDR type RAM, it should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of information (in units of MB per second) that can be transferred over the external memory interface in one second.
+It is worked out by multiplying the card's interface width by its memory speed.
+If the card has DDR memory, it should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The better the bandwidth is, the better the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
-This is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
-The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
+This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

 Display Prices